-We are creating a welcoming community for all Jews, regardless of their background, affiliation, prior knowledge or level of observance.
+We are creating a welcoming community for all Jews, regardless of background, affiliation, prior knowledge or level of observance.

 We host educational classes and discussions, holiday programs, Shabbat dinners and more.

 Rabbi & Director

 Born and raised in Park Slope, Yanky spent his childhood and young adult life assisting his parents Rabbi Shimon and Sarah Hecht, the founders of Chabad of Brownstone Brooklyn.

 Dedicated to strengthening Jewish identity and enhancing community life, Yanky has been involved in arranging Jewish outreach programs in countries across the globe, including Mexico, Spain, Belgium, Israel, and Italy.
 He also served as a mentor for Jewish teens in Los Angeles, California, and directed a Jewish Summer Experience in Israel.

 Yanky likes playing guitar, hiking, and virtually any outdoor sport.
 Most of all, Yanky enjoys meeting new people and helping those who could use a hand.